Dave-Browne/CarND-MPC-Project/Project_report.md

 ## Model Predictive Control

+### Project Instructions

+Implement a Model Predictive Controller to drive the Udacity Simulator car around the track.
+Unlike the PID control project, the cross track error is not given, and needs to be calculated.
+Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

 ### Model

 The model is made up of the vehicle state and actuators.
 The state vector consists of the x and y positions of the car (`px, py`), the orientation (`psi`), velocity (`v`), cross track error (`cte`) and orientation error (`epsi`).